 Students explore American literature within the context of the American Dream, beginning with society's dream of religious freedom.
 Students demonstrate knowledge of eighteenth-, nineteenth- and early-twentieth-century foundational works.
 Additionally, students analyze an individual character's struggle with the American Dream in the context of confronting social constructs and the ultimate attainment of the American ideal.
 Students build an awareness and understanding of American literature as a response to the social and political climates of the time.
 Through analytical study, students make connections between and among eras and writers.
 Students respond in written and spoken modes to diverse media and formats such as novels, essays, plays, poetry, short stories, art, music, and multimedia.
-Students must meet the Senior Writing Project requirement.

-English 11 - Honors
+LA-602-1♥★ English 11 - Honors

 English 11 Honors requires students to have a commitment to academic pursuit, while demonstrating self-motivation and independence when addressing the demands of this accelerated course.
 Students explore American literature within the context of the American Dream, beginning with society's dream of religious freedom.
-Students demonstrate knowledge of eighteenth-, nineteenth- and early-twentieth-century foundational works.
+Students demonstrate knowledge of eighteenth-, nineteenth- and early-twentiethcentury foundational works.
 Students read, synthesize, analyze, and respond in written and spoken modes to complex literary and informational texts.
-Students must meet the Senior Writing Project requirement.

-English 11 - AP [AP English Language and Composition] 1 credit
+LA-603-1♥★■ English 11 - AP [AP English Language and Composition] 1 credit

 This College Board-approved course supports the College Board's AP English Language and Composition Course Description.
 Students construct expository, analytical, and argumentative writing assignments that are based on readings representing a wide variety of prose styles and genres.
 Reading both fiction and nonfiction texts and writing in a variety of rhetorical modes and for a variety of purposes, students in English 11 AP facilitate awareness of their own writing styles to develop their own inner voices.
-Students must meet the Senior Writing Project requirement.